 General Reference: Sea Level Rise

 During the years 2006 and 2007 there were many news reports relating to rapid loss of floating ice from the Canadian Arctic.
 Melting of floating ice does not cause a change in sea level.
-However, the melting of floating ice is a warning of ongoing energy accumulation and future rapid melting of land borne polar ice caps that will cause a substantial rise in sea level.
+However, the melting of floating ice is a warning of ongoing heat accumulation in the oceans and future rapid melting of land borne polar ice caps that will cause a substantial rise in sea level.

 The sea level is of particular concern to coastal cities such as London, UK and New York City, USA.
 The lower Thames River, which flows through London, UK is close to sea level and rises with the tide.
 To protect London from flooding there is a man-made movable structure known as the Thames Barrier.
 In late August 2006 I visited the Thames Barrier.
 I saw that the high water mark, inside the Thames Barrier, is already close to threatening the City of London.

-Note that the volume of glacier ice melted is best indicated by the volume of fluid flowing out from under the glacier.
+Note that the volume of glacier ice melted is best indicated by its loss of mass or by the volume of fluid flowing out from under the glacier.
 This fluid is super cooled and contains ice chips, and continues heat acquisition after flowing out to sea.
 Hence the radiant energy directly absorbed by a glacier is not a reliable indicator of the rate of ice melting.

 The maximum possible rate of glacier mass loss can be quantified via the available net heat flux incident on open water and the heat of fusion of water.
 This glacier mass loss will have immense practical consequences in terms of a future rapid increase in sea level as the glaciers on Greenland and Antarctica shrink.
 Up until now these major land borne glaciers have maintained their size due to the presence of a surrounding ring of floating ice that has prevented the high pressure fluid under these glaciers from escaping.

 Sedimentary evidence shows that within the last 100,000 years on several occasions the sea level was about 3 m higher than its present level.
-Energy balance calculations show that another sea level rise in excess of 3 m will occur again in the very near future unless human beings immediately drastically reduce their fossil carbon dioxide emissions to the atmosphere.
+Energy balance calculations show that another sea level rise in excess of 3 m will occur again in the very near future unless human beings immediately drastically reduce their combustionof fossil fuels.

 World wide geological evidence from the Paleocene-Eocene Thermal Maximum (PETM) period shows that about 56 million years ago there was a transient increase in atmospheric CO2 concentration to about 2000 ppm which caused thermal runaway, warm state trapping and complete melting of the polar ice caps.
 We have every reason to believe that the present ongoing consumption of fossil fuels by mankind, if unchecked, will lead to thermal runaway and warm state trapping.